firoyj/firoyj.github.io/_posts/2023-11-30-smart-contract-events.md

 > - As I was working on a PC, I installed [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/dev-environment/javascript/nodejs-on-wsl) to run a Linux environment and use bash commands.
 > - I opted not to provide detailed instructions for `Step 2: Setting up RSK Local Node` as these are comprehensively explained in the page it links to.
 In a realistic documentation package, it would naturally link out rather than repeat the information.

-#### Contribution
+#### - Contribution

-In this particular instance, there was no collaboration as it was a theoretical exercise based on publicly-available code in the repository.
+In this particular instance I did not actually contribute to the project or collaborate, as it was a theoretical exercise for the purposes of my own practice.

-#### Impact
+#### - Impact

-If the tutorial were applied in a real-world scenario, I believe it would help engineers understand how to approach using ethers.js, clear up any doubts, and hopefully entice potential customers to confidently interact with Rootstock.
+Theoretically, if the tutorial were applied in a real-world scenario, I believe it would help engineers understand how to use ethers.js in the context of Rootstock.
+Hopefully, this tutorial would serve to entice potential customers to interact with the Rootstock blockchain.

 # Listening to smart contract events from a frontend DApp via Ethers.js